-Fall for bulbs
+How to plant bulbs this fall for a beautiful spring garden

 In the balancing act of waiting and being rewarded, no class of plants provides such a short wait for so much long-term pleasure as spring bulbs.
 They are generally planted between September and November and can bloom from February to June.
 They are thus not confined strictly to spring, though the bulk of their display is from March to May — the most dynamic period of the year, when the garden shifts from mostly bare to luxuriantly lush.

 The “bulb” comes in many guises — true bulbs, corms, rhizomes and tubers — but the point is that the dormant organ in your hand has already stored the energy it needs to grow and flower.
-This means even folks who don’t consider themselves green-fingered gardeners will have success with bulbs if they observe a few basic rules.
+This means even folks who don’t consider themselves green-thumbed gardeners will have success with bulbs if they observe a few basic rules.

 The succession of bulbs in the first few months of the year goes (loosely) like this: winter aconites, snowdrops, bulbous iris, crocus, early daffodils, scilla, glory-of-the-snow, species tulips, snowflakes, muscari, hyacinths, midseason daffodils, main-season tulips, late-season daffodils, camassias and alliums.